IanMartell-git/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+This project demonstrates the deployment of Windows and Linux virtual machines in Microsoft Azure to analyze network traffic using Wireshark.
+Common network protocols, including ICMP, SSH, DHCP, DNS, and RDP, are examined while Azure Network Security Groups (NSGs) are configured to observe how firewall rules affect network communication. <br />

 <h2>Environments and Technologies Used</h2>